 We defined six categories to summarise the extent of relative mortality differences by our sex-specific age bands.
-These six categories were arbitrarily defined before we saw what they revealed based on cut-offs automatically provided by the software used.
+These six categories were arbitrarily defined, but were defined before we saw what they revealed based on cut-offs automatically provided by the software used.
 The results were so interesting that we have simply used these, but we believe that other choices would reveal similar patterns because the numbers of extra deaths that occurred in the year to July 2015 was so high.
 Note that a rise of 6.5% is one extra death for every 15 that usually occur and a rise of 15% is one extra death for just under every 7 that normally occur.
 Our categorisation divided up areas into the following hierarchical groups (i.e. areas belonged to only one category based on the ‘severity’ of their changes):

 Three or more sex-specific age groups with a rate ratio of greater than 15% (i.e. 1.15)